Barnardo's Board of Trustees is responsible for our governance and strategic direction as a charity.

 Dennis has spent more than 20 years working in urban regeneration.
 He is currently Group Finance Director of the consultancy and construction company Mace.
 Before joining Mace, he was CEO of the Olympic Delivery Authority, and CEO of the London Legacy Development Corporation.
 In June 2013 he was awarded a CBE for his contribution to the London Olympic Games.
 Dennis joined the Board in February 2017.

-Moni is Non Executive Director and Chair of Remuneration at FTSE250 company Polypipe Group PLC and Non Executive Director of Investec Bank PLC.
+Moni became a Trustee in November 2017 and is Non-Executive Director of FTSE250 companies Polypipe Group PLC, where she also chairs the Remuneration Committee, Investec Bank PLC and Dairy Crest Group PLC.
 Moni is also a governing council member of Cranfield University, was previously a Board member of the Solicitors Regulation Authority and chaired its Equality, Diversity and Inclusion Committee.
 She was formerly a senior partner at international law firm Olswang LLP.
 She subsequently became Chief Operating Officer of Aistemos Ltd, an intellectual property data analytics company.